quotidian-ennui/quotidian-ennui.github.io/_posts/2023-12-06-wsl2-intellij-woes.markdown

 ## Summary

- I'm sure that at some point the problem will just go away.
-There's still friction but I can manage it if I really do need to use IntelliJ; I'm trying to avoid it for this very reason.
-No doubt there is some arcane invocation to make this work but the tooling isn't worth fighting for.
+- If you have changed the mount point for your Windows filesystem, then you need to make a symbolic link between that and `/mnt` for IntelliJ to be happy.
+- It's not the fault of IntelliJ that accessing files over `//wsl$` is so slow; javac is somewhat IO bound so it's just not useful.
+- I made IntelliJ dance to my spin on WSL2; well done me, I guess.

->[mutagen][] has been acquired by Docker; I have no idea what's in the future for it.
+> [mutagen][] has been acquired by Docker; I have no idea what's in the future for it.
 They have a paid for subscription which I'm not using; other tools are available.

 [mutagen]: https://mutagen.io/
+[^1]: If you didn't realise as soon as I mentioned it; it's this.
+I prefer `/c` over `/mnt/c`.
+JetBrains have made a dirty assumption and not for the first time.
+I symlink shimmed it, but it's too bloody slow to be usable anyway.